Dudemanguy/mpv-manga-reader/README.md

 Defaults to `yes`.
 Tells the manga reader whether or not to start in manga mode (i.e. read right-to-left or left-to-right).

 ``pages``\
-Defaults to `10`.
-Tells the manga-worker scripts how many pages to stitch together.
+Defaults to `-1`.
+Tells the manga-worker scripts how many pages ahead of the current loaded page to stitch together. `-1` means to stitch pages all the way to the end of the archive/directory.
+Set to a positive number if you want to stop at a certain point.

 ``skip_size``\
 Defaults to `10`.
 This is the interval used by the `skip-forward` and `skip-backward` functions.